NOAA-OWP/inundation-mapping/CONTRIBUTING.md

     pre-commit run -a black  (*** See the Tech-Tip on re-running isort and black a second time) pre-commit run -a flake8  (you will have to fix errors returned here to push your repo changes)

-    # Check only the staged changes
+    # Or, check only the staged changes
     pre-commit run

-    # Check all files in the repo
+    # Or, check all files in the repo
     pre-commit run -a
     ```
     ### Note:
-    ** Reminder: some environments may require add the word **sudo** in front commands due to permissions issues.
+    ** Reminder: some environments may require add the word **sudo** in front commands often due to permissions issues.

     ### Tech-Tip:
     If you run isort, black and flake8 one at a time as above in order, you can take advantage of a linting feature.